babel/babel-preset-env/README.md

 require an alternative minifier which _does_ support ES6 syntax, we recommend using [Babili](https://github.com/babel/babili).

-### `dirname`
+### `configPath`

 `string`, defaults to `process.cwd()`

-The starting point where the browserslist config search will start, and ascend to the system root until found.
+The starting point where the config search for browserslist will start, and ascend to the system root until found.

 ### `ignoreBrowserslistConfig`